artstorm/eleventy-plugin-seo/README.md

 ### `pageTitle`

 Generates the title for a page.
 Uses the title in front matter if available else it falls back on the title in the plugin config.
+Page with page number gets added to the title when paginated.

 ```liquid
 {% pageTitle %}